Wednesday, July 14, 2021

 The individual born into such a world would no doubt measure their time in it according to their own direct experience of all this.
 It begins at their birth, and ends with their death.
 The time between perhaps measured against this cycle of seasons.
 Counting each year loosely as the seasons complete their cycle round.

 The calendar is both natural and unique to the individual person.
 Existing in the now.
 Not placed in any wider history, other than perhaps stories from parents and grandparents, who circled through their own lives in a near-identical way.
-Parents and grandparents whose entire focus of life is the survival of that individual person - their child (and any siblings too of course).
+Parents and grandparents whose entire focus of life was the survival of that individual person - their child (and any siblings too of course).

 In a world such as this the world really does revolve around you.